jacobsvante/Flask-Resize/docs/installation.rst

 Compatibility
 -------------

-Known to work with Python 2.7 / 3.4 and Flask 0.10.
+Tested with Python 2.7/3.3+ and with latest version of Flask.
 Will probably not work on Windows as there are some differences in how paths are handled.

 Running the tests
 -----------------